 There are two ways in which your preferred name will display: either as the preferred name alone or a preferred name along with your name of record.

-Examples of where only your preferred name will display include Blackboard, CAREERlink, class rosters, Faces, grade reports, housing rosters, online campus directory, Portfolio and university publications.
+Examples of where only your preferred name will display include Canvas, CAREERlink, class rosters, grade reports, housing rosters, online campus directory, WUGO and university publications.

 Examples of where your preferred name will display alongside your legal name or name of record include advising records, Cornerstone records, judicial records, Student Health Services records, WebSTAC, Student and Exchange Visitor Information System (SEVIS) and University Police records.